-Fragrant, full double; large, flower opens red, color fades to rose red shades, petal edge and tip frosted, the flower is casted in a silvery sheen at maturity.
-Broad petals, grade narrower toward center, segments are ruffled and edged.
+Fragrant, double large flower opens red with color fading to rose red shades.
+The petals are edged and tips frosted, casting a silvery sheen at maturity.
+Broad, edged petals grade narrower toward center.
 A handsome, old-fashioned flower that is of good form and substance.
-Satisfying plant habit, vigorous and fair grower, a dependable bloomer with ample color on a large, tall bush.
+Satisfying plant habit, vigorous and fair grower.
+A dependable bloomer with ample color on a large, tall bush.
 Long, straight stems are well covered in medium green foliage which remains attractive for most of the growing season.
-A sprawling bush in rough weather, stems sag with opened flower, requires mechanical support if to be flowered in the viewed landscape.
-Furnishes excellent stems for the vase, a fabulous choice for the cut flower garden.
+A sprawling bush in rough weather, allowing the stems to sag, does require mechanical support for the best results.
+Furnishes excellent stems for the vase and a fabulous choice for the cut flower garden.

 Awards, Best Use & Distinctions

 Best Cut®; Heirloom variety; fragrant; general garden and landscape use; cut flower garden; deer resistant; cutter in commercial use.

 Basic Growing Requirements

 Full Sun.
 Water as needed, sensitive to overwatering and waterlog conditions.
 Soil pH 6.5-7.
 Fertile, well-draining soil.